ThomasShikalepo/ThomasShikalepo/README.md

 🎓 I'm Thomas Shikalepo, a Computer Science student at the Namibia University of Science and Technology.
 💻 I love building backend systems, analyzing data, and creating things that matter.
 🌱 I'm learning not just about code, but also about life—its meaning and its joy.
-😅 I don’t always know what I’m doing, but I love doing it anyway!
+😅 I don’t always know what I’m doing, but I love doing😂!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=radical)](https://www.linkedin.com/in/thomas-shikalepo/)